JiangBioLab/DeepCCI/README.md

 ```

 #### (2) Cell Clustering
+The clustering results of scRNA-seq data will be output.
 ##### With pre-train:
+It will take 25 minutes.
 ```
 python Cluster.py --name Yan --pretain True --pretrain_epoch 50 --device cuda
 ```

 Without pre-train:
+The pretrained model files are in the pretain_model folder.
+It will take 5 minutes.
 ```
-python Cluster.py --name Yan --pretain False --device cuda
+python Cluster.py --name Yan --pretain False --device cuda python Cluster.py --name Quake_10x_Limb_Muscle --pretain False --device cuda
 ```

 ### 2. Cell Interaction Model

 #### **(1) Preprocess input files**

-The example test file can be download from  http://jianglab.org.cn/deepcci_download/
+The example test file can be download from  http://jianglab.org.cn/deepcci_download/.
+The processed feature file will be provided.
+Depending on the size of the scRNA-seq file，the process will take 10-20 minutes.

 ##### With cell-label: